dpmj/alcazar/README.md

 ## Build

 You can build it with your favorite LaTeX frontend.
-Please note that this template requires `biber` for the multi-bibliography support of `biblatex`.

 This project can easily be built by using the following commands: